 The successful applicant will be supervised by Dr Jon Chamberlain and Dr Adrian Clark (in CSEE), with regular input from Prof David Smith and Dr Philippe Laissue (in SBS) and will be part of a growing inter-disciplinary group focusing on state-of-the-art computer applications in marine sciences.

-Deadline for submission is 23 February, 2018.
-The studentship will start in April 2018 and will receive a scholarship for three years (subject to satisfactory progression).
-The scholarship includes a fee waiver equal to the Home/EU fee of £4,120 (international students will need to pay the balance of their fees) and a stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (£14,553 in 2017-18).
+The studentship will start 14 January 2019 and will receive a scholarship for three years (subject to satisfactory progression).
+The scholarship includes a fee waiver equal to the Home/EU fee of £4,410 (international students will need to pay the balance of their fees) and a stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (£14,777 in 2018-19).

 The successful candidate would be expected to speak fluent English and meet our English Language requirements, if applicable, and will have a good honours BSc or BEng degree (1st, 2:1, or equivalent) in computer science, electronic engineering, mathematics, biological sciences or related subject.